 One of our values is to keep learning and challenging ourselves and each other to be the best and deliver results.
 In recent years, our employee development was focused on coaching, mentoring and ongoing conversations to help employees focus on what they need to do to make an impact every day.

-To build upon these actions and incorporate feedback from employees, we took the opportunity post merger to refresh our professional and leadership learning strategy, and corresponding offerings.
+To build upon these actions and incorporate feedback from employees, in 2022 we refreshed our professional and leadership learning strategy, and corresponding offerings.
 Feedback was gathered through two all-employee pulse surveys and a learning needs assessment with a representative group of leaders and employees.

 - Leadership training to build and reinforce fundamental leadership skills at the front line and mid-level, and inclusive leadership awareness and skills.

-- Professional training to build business and financial acumen, technology skills and obtain professional certifications.
+- Professional training to build business and financial acumen and technology skills.

 - Executive coaching with specific development objectives for improving individual and organizational performance.